jgain/EcoViz/README-EcoViz.txt

 To run the visualizer with test data execute: ./viz/ecoviz -prefix ecoviz_ ../../data/test2

-This will read an an elevation map (ecoviz_.elv) and the set of simulation files (ecoviz_0.pdb, ecoviz_1.pdb...)
+This will read an an elevation map (ecoviz.elv) and the set of simulation files (ecoviz0.pdb, ecoviz1.pdb...)
 The default simply reads in a set of these that is hardcoded at present).
 Rather than using these text files as input, you should generate binary file equivalents and copy these to test2.